Skip to content ↓

 Enrichment

 Chemistry-based activities have included workshops, such as Spectroscopy in a Suitcase, laboratory days at the University of Oxford or University of Reading, and the opportunity to develop problem-solving skills by taking part in the Cambridge Chemistry Challenge and the RSC Chemistry Olympiad.
-We like to get involved in practical laboratory-based events, such as the RSC Schools Analyst competition for Lower 6th Form students.
+We like to get involved in practical laboratory-based events, such as the RSC Schools Analyst competition for Lower 6th Form pupils.

 In addition to subject-specific activities and events, the department facilitates an ever-evolving programme of activities designed to inspire and enthuse.
 Recent examples of these include: